 - Occasional and mild at first, but it may increase in frequency (how often you feel it) and intensity (how much it hurts) over time

 - Worse with activity or near the end of the day

 Some patients may also experience the feeling of locking, catching, or popping within the groin.

-During the physical examination, your doctor will discuss your child's medical history and symptoms.
-He or she will move your child's hip in different directions to assess the range of motion and duplicate the pain or discomfort he or she is feeling.
+During the physical examination, your child's doctor will discuss your child's medical history and symptoms.
+They will move your child's hip in different directions to assess the range of motion and duplicate the pain or discomfort your child is feeling.

 In most cases, adolescent hip dysplasia can be diagnosed with just a physical exam.
-Your doctor may order imaging studies, however, to rule out other causes for your child's pain and to help confirm the diagnosis.
+However, your child's doctor may order imaging tests to rule out other causes for your child's pain and to help confirm the diagnosis.

 - X-rays.
-X-rays provide images of bone, and will help your doctor assess the alignment of the acetabulum and femoral head.
-An x-ray can also show signs of arthritis.
+X-rays provide images of bone and will help your child's doctor assess the alignment of the acetabulum and femoral head.
+An X-ray can also show signs of arthritis.

 - Computerized tomography (CT) scans.
-More detailed than a plain x-ray, CT scans can help your doctor determine the severity of dysplasia.
+More detailed than a plain X-ray, a CT scan can help your child's doctor determine the severity of dysplasia.

 - Magnetic resonance imaging (MRI) scans.
-These studies can create better images of the body's soft tissues.
-An MRI can help your doctor find damage to the labrum and articular cartilage.
+MRI scans can create better images of the body's soft tissues than X-rays do.
+An MRI can help your child's doctor find damage to the labrum and articular cartilage.